01 of 16

 Take a Hike at Great Falls Park

-Take a picnic and enjoy spectacular views of the Potomac River at this National Park, located just miles from Washington DC.
+Take a picnic and enjoy spectacular views of the Potomac River at Great Falls Park, a National Park, located just miles from Washington DC.
 Great Falls offers a variety of things to do including hiking, kayaking, rock climbing, bicycling, and horseback riding.
 The park is accessible from both the Maryland and Virginia sides of the river and is a local favorite.

 Explore Mount Vernon

-explore the state-of-the-art galleries and theaters, visit the 500-acre estate of George Washington and his family, and tour the 14-room mansion that is beautifully restored and furnished with original objects dating back to the 1740s.
-Be sure to plan enough time to tour the Ford Orientation Center and Donald W. Reynolds Museum and Education Center, plus the outbuildings, including the kitchen, slave quarters, smokehouse, coach house and stables.
+At Mount Vernon Estate & Gardens, you can explore the state-of-the-art galleries and theaters, visit the 500-acre estate of George Washington and his family, and tour the 14-room mansion that is beautifully restored and furnished with original objects dating back to the 1740s.
+Be sure to plan enough time to tour the Ford Orientation Center and Donald W. Reynolds Museum and Education Center, plus the outbuildings, including the kitchen, slave quarters, smokehouse, coach house, and stables.
 The Mount Vernon Estate is located in Northern Virginia, just minutes from Washington, DC.

 Visit President Lincoln’s Cottage

 President Lincoln's Cottage at the Soldiers' Home in Washington, DC is one of the most significant historic sites directly associated with Abraham Lincoln’s presidency and most people have never heard of it.
 The historic property was restored by the National Trust for Historic Preservation and opened to the public in 2008.
 It is an interesting place to visit and provides an intimate view of Lincoln’s presidency and family life during the Civil War.
 Lincoln lived on this property to escape the stresses of the White House and the War while he developed his policy of emancipation.